anshjohri3/Ethara-prompt-judge/README.md

 # PromptJudge

-A full-stack web application where Admins create tasks with prompts, the system automatically generates AI responses (or allows manual entry), and Taskers evaluate responses using multiple parameters.
+A full-stack web application where Admins create tasks with prompts, the system automatically generates AI responses (or allows manual entry), and Taskers evaluate responses using multiple parameters like Instruction Following,Truthfulness,Writing Quality,Verbosity.

 ## Tech Stack